Pain Measurement Techniques for Food-Producing Animals Could Lead to Pain Control Drugs

 During the May 2008 International Symposium on Beef Cattle Welfare, organized by Dr. Coetzee, CVM encouraged drug sponsors to meet with them and discuss their proposed development plans for new food-producing animal analgesics.
 Discussions with CVM will facilitate analgesic drug approval for food-producing animals within the confines of the regulations under which CVM functions.

-Due to the issues surrounding pain control in animals, CVM’s Staff College recently invited Dr. Coetzee to speak about the hurdles facing researchers and the animal drug industry regarding development of analgesics for food-producing animals, particularly cattle.
+Due to the issues surrounding pain control in animals, Dr. Coetzee spoke with CVM about the hurdles facing researchers and the animal drug industry regarding development of analgesics for food-producing animals, particularly cattle.

 There are two main categories of pain assessment—subjective (which introduces some of the observer’s bias in scoring) and objective (these methods rely on biomarkers of pain, such as bloodwork values, which have little or no observer bias and are generally quantifiable).